 #2 Find a craft table that allows you to finish all sorts of projects.

 I wanted a tall table because I like to stand when I create.
 I found this table and I can promise you it looked very different when I bought it.
-It is large enough to cut fabric, lay out my silhouette stencils and manage just about every project I have created this past year.
+It is large enough to cut fabric, layout my Cricut stencils and manage just about every project I have created this past year.
 At Christmas, my table was always occupied with projects every day!

 I bought my project table at the Rose Bowl flea market and I refinished the top and painted the legs.
 You can see how I completed that DIY here.